abiiranathan/solidc/README.md

 Solidc is designed to be a lightweight, easy-to-use, and efficient library for C developers.
 It includes a variety of features:

+All the functions are implemented in a way that they are safe and easy to use and are fully tested with google test.

 Available Headers:

 - [solidc.h](solidc.h) - The main header file that includes all the other headers.